AndriyMulyar/sklearn-reproducibility-docker/README.md

 Run:

-`docker run -it --rm aymulyar:sklearn-experiment /bin/ash`
+`docker run -it --rm aymulyar:sklearn-experiment /bin/bash`

-To spawn and enter into an `ash` (like bash but for alpine linux) terminal in the container.
+To spawn and enter into a terminal in the container.